Best gadgets for students 2024

 The latest model of the Kindle Paperwhite comes with Bluetooth and a front-lit screen that has an adjustable warm light and, as is the case with most e-readers, the battery can last for weeks on a single charge.

-4. External hard drive
+External hard drive

-Price: about £50
+Price: about £55

-Ok, so this one might not be the most exciting of gadgets, but it's super important to have a reliable backup of your work at university – especially when you get into your dissertation and several-thousand-word essays.
+This one might not be the most exciting of gadgets, but it's super important to have a reliable backup of your work at university – especially when you get into your dissertation and several-thousand-word essays.

 The last thing you want is for your uni laptop to break (or get stolen) and to lose all of your work as a result.
 An external hard drive like this one from Western Digital can store a backup copy of pretty much your entire laptop (up to 1 terabyte, which should be plenty).

-5. Tribit noise-cancelling headphones
+PowerLocus noise-cancelling headphones

 Noise-cancelling headphones are an absolute godsend when you're trying to block out the noise of the flat party upstairs, or when you're trying to get in the zone at the library.

-Tribit's headphones are a great budget alternative and, as thousands of happy reviews confirm, they represent excellent value for money.
+These PowerLocus headphones are a great budget alternative and, as thousands of happy reviews confirm, they represent excellent value for money.

 Although the noise-cancelling capabilities aren't quite up to the levels you'd find at the top end of the market, at a fraction of the price, this isn't a surprise.
 And that's not to say they can't block noise out – they definitely do, and you'll notice just how well when you switch on the ANC (active noise-cancelling).

 The headphones fit over your ear, which we found made them a lot more comfortable to wear for long periods when compared to some on-ear headphones (especially if you wear glasses!).
+On top of that, they're foldable and have a great range of colours to choose from.

 Portable speakers are, without a doubt, up there with the very best gadgets for students.

-7. Xiaomi Mi Band 7
+Xiaomi Smart Band 7

-Price: about £40
+Price: about £32

-It can also use your heart rate to track your sleep patterns, allowing you to see how much deep sleep you're actually getting.
+It can also use your heart rate to track your sleep patterns, allowing you to see how much deep sleep you're getting.
 After all, deep sleep is the part that counts!

-8. Laptop tray with fans
+Laptop tray with fans

 Prefer to get your essays written while sitting on the sofa (or in bed, we won't judge)?
 Then this cooling tray will be a serious help.

-It holds laptops up to a width of 17 inches, and the inbuilt fans ensure that your laptop is never at risk of overheating – a genuine danger if you place it on top of your duvet.
+It holds laptops up to a width of 17 inches, and the built-in fans ensure that your laptop is never at risk of overheating – a genuine danger if you place it on top of your duvet.

 Conveniently, the fans in the tray are significantly quieter than what's inside your laptop, so you're not just replacing one irritating noise with another.

-There are also two USB slots on the back of the tray, meaning this gadget not only makes up for the slot it uses on your laptop to power itself, but it actually adds a USB slot to your laptop.
+There are also two USB slots on the back of the tray, meaning this gadget not only makes up for the slot it uses on your laptop to power itself, but it adds a USB slot to your laptop.
 This is ideal if you're trying to charge your phone, use the tray and back stuff up to a memory stick.

-9. Tile Mate key finder
+Tile Mate key finder

 Price: about £20

-Attach your Tile Mate keyring to your set of keys, and you can use the Tile Mate app to locate them if you happen to lose them.
+Attach your Tile Mate keyring to your set of keys, and you can use the Tile Mate app to locate them if you lose them.
 If they're in your room somewhere, but you just can't get your hands on them, you can use the app to make the Tile Mate ring.

 As we discovered when we tested the Tile Pro (pictured above, which has an extended battery life and longer Bluetooth range), these things are loud.
-If your Tile is anywhere near you when you activate the sound, there's no chance of it being too quiet.
+If your Tile is near you when you activate the sound, there's no chance of it being too quiet.

-And best of all, if you've got your keys but can't find your phone, hitting the button on the Tile Mate keyring will make your phone ring – even when it's on silent.
+Best of all, if you've got your keys but can't find your phone, hitting the button on the Tile Mate keyring will make your phone ring – even when it's on silent.
 Genius.

-10. Folding Bluetooth keyboard
+Folding Bluetooth keyboard

 Price: about £30